AI's Next Wave in E-Commerce: Personalized Shopping Experiences Redefined in 2026

 Key Technologies Driving Personalization

-• Predictive algorithms that learn from every click and purchase.
+• Predictive algorithms that learn from user interactions in real-time.

 • Computer vision for visual search and product matching.

-• IoT integration like smart mirrors in physical stores for virtual try-ons.
+• Integration with IoT devices, like smart mirrors in stores for virtual fitting.

 Benefits for Consumers and Businesses